 - Avoid alcoholic and caffeinated drinks, as these may contribute to a decrease in body temperature and cause your body to lose heat at a more rapid rate.

-- Always wear a hat, scarf and insulated gloves or mittens to reduce the chance of frostbite or injuries to your extremities.
+- Always wear a hat, scarf and insulated gloves or mittens, and layer clothes to reduce the chance of frostbite or injuries to your extremities.

 - Avoid overexertion when participating in outdoor chores or activities, as cold temperatures put a significant strain on the body, increasing the risk of heart attack or chills due to sweating.